This policy identifies required Immunizations for students at Nevada State College, as well as the process for documenting these Immunizations.

 B. The student be excluded from Nevada State College until allowed to return by the health authority.

-A student shall not be required to provide proof of Immunization if any of the following apply:
+A student shall not be required to provide proof of Immunization if the student has received approval for one of the following exemptions:

-Exception forms should be uploaded by following the instructions at https://nsc.edu/immunizations/.
-Nevada State College shall keep all written statements related to exemptions on file for three (3) fiscal years after the fiscal year of graduation or for three (3) fiscal years after the year of the student’s last term of active enrollment.
+Exemption forms should be uploaded by following the instructions at https://nsc.edu/immunizations/.
+Exemption forms will be kept on file for three (3) fiscal years after the fiscal year of graduation or for three (3) fiscal years after the year of the student’s last term of active enrollment.

 In the case of a public health outbreak, non-Immunized students will not be admitted onto campus (including residential housing associated with the College), regardless of exemption status.
 Such removals do not warrant a refund of tuition, fees, or expenses related to housing.